briangonzalez/jquery.pep.js/README.md

 ## Examples
 Checkout the examples in the `demos` folder, which cover a wide array of test cases and options.
-Or you can check out other examples at http://pep.briangonzalez.org/demo
+Or you can check out other examples at http://pep.briangonzalez.org/ (which can also be found in more detail on Codepen: http://codepen.io/briangonzalez/tag/pep-demo)

 ## On the web
 Visit us at http://pep.briangonzalez.org or follow me on Twitter: [@brianmgonzalez](https://twitter.com/brianmgonzalez).